Malcolm Mooney: Career

-An album of material was recorded, initially entitled Prepared To Meet Thy Pnoom, although no record company was willing to release it; it was later released in 1981 as Delay 1968.
+Mooney recorded enough material with Can to assemble them into their debut album, initially entitled as Prepared To Meet Thy Pnoom.
+At that time no record company was willing to release the recordings, but eventually they were released in 1981 as Delay 1968.
 Can's second album became their debut, Monster Movie, released in 1969.
 It was successful in the German underground scene.
 Various other tracks that Mooney recorded with the band during this period appear on the compilation albums Soundtracks and Unlimited Edition.
 Mooney quit the band and returned to America soon after the recording of Monster Movie, having been told by a psychiatrist that getting away from the chaotic music of Can would be better for his mental health.
 The liner notes from the album claim erroneously that Mooney suffered a nervous breakdown, shouting "upstairs, downstairs" repeatedly.

-He rejoined Can in 1986 to record a one-off reunion album, Rite Time.
+Mooney reunited with Can in 1986 to record a one-off reunion album, Rite Time.
 He also has released three albums with the San Francisco Bay Area band Tenth Planet, on the first of which, a new version of the song "Father Cannot Yell" from Monster Movie appears.
 For the second Tenth Planet album, a different line-up was introduced, and the album saw a limited release in Japan on the P-Vine label.
 Prior to its issue, the Unfortunate Miracle label issued a limited 7" picture disc single containing two early mixes from the forthcoming album.
 In 2002, Mooney was invited to sing on Andy Votel's "All Ten Fingers" album – on the song "Salted Tangerines", a version of Mooney's poem of the same name.
 The Tenth Planet released an album on Milviason Records entitled inCANtations.
 Mooney now focuses on his visual art.
 In 2007, Matthew Higgs invited Mooney to exhibit a piece at New York's venerable White Columns.